 Mode of Attendance: Full-time

-Applicants with standard qualifications (such as A levels, International Baccalaureate or other High School qualifications considered equivalent to A levels) are not required to take the National Admissions Test for Law (LNAT), but the School of Law will consider making lower offers (eg AAA, AAB, ABB or 37, 36, 35 in International Baccalaureate) to candidates who do so and perform promisingly in that Test.
+Please note applicants with standard qualifications (such as A levels, International Baccalaureate or other High School qualifications considered equivalent to A levels) are not required to take the Law National Aptitude Test (LNAT), but the School of Law will consider making lower offers (eg AAA, AAB, ABB or 37, 36, 35 in International Baccalaureate) to candidates who do so and perform promisingly in that Test.

-We welcome applicants with non-standard qualifications (including Access to Higher Education Diploma and Foundation Courses) all of whom are required to take the National Admissions Test for Law (LNAT).
+We welcome applicants with non-standard qualifications (including Access to Higher Education Diploma and Foundation Courses) all of whom are required to take the (LNAT).
 Students offering level 3 BTEC qualifications either on their own or in combination will be required to take the LNAT.

-Students must take two core/compulsory full-unit modules, two core/compulsory half-unit modules and one full-unit option (either a law module or open option).
+Students must take two core/compulsory 30 credit modules, two core/compulsory 15 credit modules and the equivalent of one 30 credit optional module (either a law module or open option).

 Year Two Option List

-Students must take the equivalent of one Unit from either the option list below or a SOAS open option.
+Students must take the equivalent of 30 credits from either the option list below or a SOAS open option.

 Year Three Option List

-Students must take four optional modules from the option list below including (if permitted) an Independent Study Project.
+Students must choose 120 credits from the option list below including (if permitted) an Independent Study Project.
 Students may choose to do a final year module offered at one of the other University of London Law Schools: King’s College, UCL, Birkbeck, QM and LSE, and/or another SOAS open option module.

 Teaching & Learning